ruyiyao/ruyiyao.github.io/_pages/cv.md

 Education
 ======
 * B.S. in Nanjing University of Posts and Telecommunications, 2020
-* Ph.D in Version Control Theory, GitHub University, 2025 (expected)
+* Ph.D student in Fudan University, 2025 (expected)

 Publications